Alabama State 2022

 Pronouns he/him

-I am a current debater at Samford University where I qualified as a first year to the NDT.
+I am a current debater at Samford University where I have qualified twice to the NDT.
 I competed in debate for 4 years at Rockdale County High School where I won the NAUDL round robin.
 My entire career I have read almost exclusively policy arguments.
 For those who care I have been a 2A for 95% percent of my debate career.

 Please do not send speech docs as a google doc or PDF (Unless format is important to your speech and changing the format will disrupt the message) if you do your speaks are capped at 28.3